MINDS THAT WORK

 MEET THE TEAM

-VICTORIA BROOKBANK (CO-FOUNDER)
+VICTORIA BROOKBANK (FOUNDING DIRECTOR)

 Having been a CEO for a mental health charity and a team leader at a financial consultancy in the City of London for a total of 11 years I can personally vouch for the benefits regular mindfulness, psychotherapy and understanding mental health and wellbeing brought to my daily working life.
 Being at “the top” doesn’t have to be a stressful place.
 Improved emotional regulation and the inclusion of wellbeing tools into your life can reduce feelings of being overwhelmed in pressurised environments.